Error Estimates for Nitsche's Method on Approximate Domains: The Standard Error Estimates

-where $r = \max(p+1,2+\epsilon)$. \end{thm}
+where \(r = \max(p+1,2+\epsilon)\). \end{thm}

 \begin{rem}[Condition for Optimal Energy Norm Convergence] The estimate in Theorem~\ref{thm:energy-error} shows that the boundary location error enters with an \(h^{-1/2}\)-amplification.
 This behavior is intrinsic to the Nitsche formulation and reflects the presence of the boundary penalty term \(h^{-1}\|v\|_{\partial\Omega_\delta}^2\) in the definition of the energy norm \eqref{eq:energy-norm}.
-To recover optimal order convergence of order \(h^p\) in the energy norm, the boundary location error must therefore satisfy \(\delta \lesssim h^{p+1/2}\). \end{rem}
+The estimate therefore guarantees optimal order convergence of order \(h^p\) in the energy norm provided that \(\delta \lesssim h^{p+1/2}\). \end{rem}

 \begin{rem}[Regularity Assumptions] The assumption \(u^e \in W^1_\infty(U_\delta(\partial\Omega))\) is used only to control the boundary consistency term through the estimate \eqref{eq:u-boundary-shift}.
 In particular, if \(d=2,3\) and \(p\ge 2\), then the Sobolev embedding \(H^{p+1}(\Omega) \hookrightarrow W^1_\infty(\Omega)\), together with stability of the extension operator, implies this regularity.